Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 # Design
 This schematic diagram is the simplified version of our project.
 Before making the whole system wireless, it is easier to use this circuit to perform all kinds of testing.
 Later, the voltimeter shown in the diagram will be changed into labJack, and the process of transmitting data wirelessly is also related to labJack.

 To be noted, labJack can also provide power, so we can change the battery into labJack as well.
-The procedure of how to use labJack to prove power can be easily found online, and we will also mention it in the "Finished Produce - Structure" section.
+The procedure of how to use labJack to provide power can be easily found online, and we will also mention it in the "Finished Produce - Structure" section.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Circuit%20Diagram%20-%20Testing.png)

+We use the magnetometer to measure the geomagnetic field, which will give us a function of angular velocity versus time.

 The blue GY-511 module serves as a magnetometer.
 The magnetometer measures the magnetic field (Bx, By, Bz), and we use a coding program (goodbyemagnetometer.py) to convert the field information into a function of angular velocity versus time.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/LabJack%20%26%20Magnetometer.png)